Table of Contents

 Three rules-of-thumb that survived two weeks

-- One canvas = one workstream.
-If you can’t write the canvas’s job in a sentence, close it.
+- One canvas, one workstream.
+Can't state the canvas's job in a sentence?
+Close it.

 - Name canvases the moment you spawn them.
-Default names (“Composer 4”) destroy your ability to context-switch back accurately.
+Default names like "Composer 4" wreck your ability to switch back accurately.

 - Cap at three active canvases.
-Beyond three, you’re managing canvases instead of shipping.
-The diminishing returns are sharp.
+Past three you are managing canvases instead of shipping.
+The returns fall off a cliff, not a slope.

 For the broader Cursor picture this month, see our Cursor April 2026 update.
-For the head-to-head with Copilot (which doesn’t have an equivalent surface yet) see our Cursor vs Copilot guide.
+For the head-to-head with Copilot, which has no equivalent surface yet, see our Cursor vs Copilot guide.

 What this changes about agent mode

-The biggest shift isn’t speed; it’s the cost of letting agents run unattended.
-Pre-multi-canvas, kicking off a 10-minute agent task meant either staring at the canvas or losing your editor focus.
-With multi-canvas, the agent runs in canvas B while you keep coding in canvas A. The entire “agentic coding” pitch becomes more livable.
+The biggest shift is not speed.
+It is the cost of letting agents run unattended.
+Before multi-canvas, kicking off a 10-minute agent task meant either staring at the canvas or losing editor focus.
+Now the agent runs in canvas B while you keep coding in canvas A. The whole "agentic coding" pitch gets a lot more livable.

 Practical pattern we settled on: